onqtam/headjack/src/organizing_information.md

 > "Speech as proof of work is dead." - [Gordon Brander](https://twitter.com/gordonbrander/status/1622999277411741698)

-The one-size-fits-all model: when all you have is language, it becomes the hammer and every problem is a nail.
+When all you have is language, it becomes the hammer and everything else a nail.
 Furthermore:

 > "Because we retain more of our information now than at any previous point in human history, it takes much more effort to delete or remove unwanted information than to accumulate it.
 This is the ultimate entropy cost of generating additional information" - [Wikipedia page about James Gleick's book "The Information: A History, a Theory, a Flood"](https://en.wikipedia.org/wiki/The_Information:_A_History,_a_Theory,_a_Flood#:~:text=because%20we%20retain%20more%20of%20our%20information%20now%20than%20at%20any%20previous%20point%20in%20human%20history%2C%20it%20takes%20much%20more%20effort%20to%20delete%20or%20remove%20unwanted%20information%20than%20to%20accumulate%20it.%20This%20is%20the%20ultimate%20entropy%20cost%20of%20generating%20additional%20information)